 Evidence demonstrates that these two companies knowingly and substantially contributed to the climate crisis by producing, developing, promoting and selling a substantial portion of the fossil fuels that are causing and exacerbating climate change, while concealing and misrepresenting the dangers associated with their intended use.
 The plaintiffs have asked the court for compensation for the costs of adaptation measures needed to protect local residents and property.
 The communities have not asked the court to stop or regulate the production, sale or use of fossil fuels in Colorado or elsewhere.

 An oil industry group, the American Petroleum Institute (API), began research on “gaseous compounds in the atmosphere to determine the amount of carbon of fossil fuel origin.”

-The fossil fuel industry studied the impact of fossil fuel combustion on the earth’s atmosphere.
-The industry’s own scientists repeatedly informed company executives that there was growing consensus that fossil fuel use would result in likely catastrophic changes to the climate.
-The companies were told that one (if not the primary) cause for any “uncertainty” was the extent of future fossil fuel use and growth.
+The fossil fuel industry studied the impact of fossil fuel combustion on the earth’s climate, and the industry’s own scientists repeatedly warned company executives that fossil fuel use would dangerously alter the climate.
 Both Exxon and Suncor participated in these activities.